Law School Case Brief

-The United States Supreme Court reversed defendants' convictions on the grounds that their statements were coerced.
-The Court held that the protection against coerced confessions under the Fourteenth Amendment prohibits the use in subsequent criminal proceedings of confessions obtained from public officers under a threat of removal from office.
+The United States Supreme Court reversed, expressing the view that the protection against coerced confessions under the Fourteenth Amendment prohibits the use in subsequent criminal proceedings of confessions obtained from public officers under a threat of removal from office.
 The Court reviewed the record and concluded that defendants' statements had been coerced and made under duress because defendants had to choose between self-incrimination or job forfeiture.
 The State could not threaten to discharge defendants to secure incriminating evidence against them.
 Defendants were entitled to the protection of U.S. Const. amends.
-V and XIV, and any incriminating statements obtained pursuant to the forfeiture-of-office statute, N.J.
-Rev. Stat. § 2A: 81-17.1, could not be used in subsequent criminal proceedings.
+V and XIV, and any incriminating statements obtained pursuant to N.J.
+Rev. Stat. § 2A: 81-17.1 could not be used in subsequent criminal proceedings.